stolle42/Tutorials/docker/introduction.md

 [^1]: The machines need to have a linux kernel for docker to work, so windows machines will need WSL
 # Prerequisites
 - Basic understanding of linux and the command line
+- Web development experience is helpful, but not necessary
 # Tooling and preparation
 - install docker
 - create an account at dockerhub